Harlan, Kentucky: Geography

 A view of U.S. Route 421 from downtown; the flood wall and Harlan Independent Schools' athletic fields are also visible.

-Harlan is located in west-central Harlan County at the junction of the Clover Fork and Martin's Fork rivers.
+Harlan is located in west-central Harlan County at the junction of the Clover Fork and Martin's Fork Rivers.
 The Clover Fork continues north 1.5 mi to join the Poor Fork, forming the Cumberland River, a major tributary of the Ohio River.
 Harlan is in a narrow mountain valley, constrained to the north by the western end of Black Mountain, to the south by Little Black Mountain, and to the west by Ewing Spur.
-The elevation at the Harlan Courthouse is 1197 ft above sea level, while the surrounding ridges rise outside the city limits to 2100 ft (Black Mountain), 3000 ft (Little Black Mountain), and 2300 ft (Ewing Spur).
+The elevation at the Harlan Courthouse is 1197 ft above sea level, while the surrounding ridges rise outside the city limiting to 2100 ft (Black Mountain), 3000 ft (Little Black Mountain), and 2300 ft (Ewing Spur).

 U.S. Route 421 passes through the city as four-lane highway; it leads north 34 mi to Hyden and southeast 23 mi to Pennington Gap, Virginia.
 The closest city with a population greater than 10,000 is Middlesboro, Kentucky, 42 mi to the southeast via U.S. Routes 119 and 25E.

-According to the United States Census Bureau, the city of Harlan has a total area of 3.5 km2, of which 0.08 sqkm, or 2.45%, are water.
+According to the United States Census Bureau, the city of Harlan has a total area of 3.5 km2, of which 0.08 sqkm, or 2.45%, is covered by water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Harlan has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Harlan has a humid subtropical climate, Cfa on climate maps.